koreankim/systems_hacks2019/readme.md

 # Systems Hacks 2019 - Retrofy

 ## Description
-A Firefox extension that makes everything look like it was thrown back into the 90s.
-This was a project done for Systems Hacks 2019, where the theme was to create something related to the time period.
+A Firefox extension that makes a web page look like it was thrown back into the 90s.
+This was a project done for Systems Hacks 2019, where the theme was to create a project related to the time period.

 Our extension can also be found in the [Firefox addon page](https://addons.mozilla.org/en-US/firefox/addon/retrofy/)